WisTex/Raconteur/.homeinstall/README.md

   - backup to external disk (certificates, database, /var/www/)
   - renew certfificate (letsencrypt)
   - update of your hub/instance (git)
-  - update of Debian
+  - update of Debian (it will also add sury repository for PHP 8.*)
   - restart
 + create cron jobs for
   - DynDNS (selfHOST.de or freedns.afraid.org) every 5 minutes
   - Run.php for your hub/instance every 10 minutes
   - daily maintenance script every day at 05:30

-The script is known to work without adjustments with
+The script is known to work without adjustments with a Mini-PC or a VPS with Debian 11 (bullseye) or Debian 10 (buster) installed.
+It probably works but needs testing with the following:

 + Hardware
-  - Mini-PC with Debian 11 (bullseye), or
-  - Rapberry 3 with Raspbian, (previous version of the script, with Debian 10)
+  - Rapberry 3 with Raspbian,
-  - Rapberry 4 with Raspbian, (previous version too, with Debian 10)
+  - Rapberry 4 with Raspbian,
 + DynDNS
   - selfHOST.de
   - freedns.afraid.org

 # Step-by-Step - some Details